Disclosure: This article may contain affiliate links. If you decide to make a purchase, I'll make a small commission at no extra cost to you.

 - Colorful lightshow in our 9 bulb dining room chandelier.

 - Drip watering controller: was battery powered and her plants have died too many times from it dying without me realizing.

 - Bedroom light switch: just wouldn’t turn off almost every evening for about a month!

-Anyway, the WAF was awfully low then.
-I couldn’t blame her as I find those things annoying as well… especially when they kill one of her outdoor plants.
+Anyway, my family approval of my hobby was awfully low.
+I couldn’t blame them as I find those things annoying as well… especially when they kill one of our outdoor plants.

 There were several things stopping me from replacing components like these.

 - Stubbornness.
 I don’t feel like I should have to replace a thing.
 It is supposed to work, so it should just work better!